 Both Daytime and Evening Courses are offered.

 Attending a two-day ASIST course will train you to intervene with an individual who is suicidal.
 Periodic half day “tune-ups” are required to maintain your certification.
-Next course will be offered on Thurs., May 26 and Friday, May 27.
-The next 1/2 day “Tune Up” for people whose ASIST certification must be renewed is June 7.
+CMHA also offers Tattered Teddies and Straight Talk.
+Tattered teddies focuses on suicide and children and Straight Talks focuses on suicide and youth.

 The Decision Making Assistance program helps families and individuals examine substitute decision making options for vulnerable adults.
 This includes personal directives, supported decision making, co-decision making, or guardianship.
 Assistance is also provided to complete required documents.

-Facilitator Training is a 16-hour course that trains individuals to facilitate support and education groups.
-Participants include individuals from not-for-profit organizations, Alberta Health Services employees, organizations supporting individuals with disabilities, and other community groups.
+Facilitator Training is a two day course that trains individuals to facilitate support and education groups.
+Participants may include individuals from not-for-profit organizations, government employees, organizations supporting individuals with disabilities, self-help/peer groups, and others.

 Based on requests from employers and community groups, educational sessions can be tailor-made to meet corresponding needs.
 Fees are dependent on the length of the presentation and other factors.